 Great question!
 It’s awesome that you are thinking about this before you get married.

 One of the most important things you can do is have open communication.
 Talk about your money goals with your spouse.
 Where do you want to be financially in a month?
 Next year?
-Five years?
-Related: 3 Things Newlyweds Should be Saving for
+In five years?

 Talk about your strengths and weaknesses when it comes to spending and saving money.
-Set an amount (for example: $100) on when you both need to agree on a purchase.
+Set an amount (for example: $100) for when you both need to agree on a purchase.

 Also, make a plan for your money and budget!
-The budget gets a bad rap, but all the budget does is tell your money where to go each month, instead of leaving you wondering where it went.
+The budget gets a bad rap, but all it does is help you tell your money where to go each month—so you’re not left wondering where it went.
 It’s about being more proactive than reactive.